alexmohr/keyboard-backlight/README.md

        This device does not re enable keyboard backlight.
        Separate multiple device by space.
        Default: use all mice and keyboard.
-    -t configure timeout after which the backlight will be turned off Defaults to 30s
+    -t configure timeout in seconds after which the backlight will be turned off Defaults to 30s
     -m configure mouse mode (0..2)
        0 use all mice (default)